Tests of respiratory muscle strength

 ●Evaluation of whether known respiratory muscle weakness has improved, remained stable, or worsened

 Measurement, interpretation, quality assurance, and clinical applications of the MIP, SNIP, and MEP are discussed in this topic review.
 Assessments of other aspects of respiratory function (eg, airflow, lung volumes, gas exchange) are described separately.
-(See "Overview of pulmonary function testing in adults" and "Diffusing capacity for carbon monoxide" and "Reference values for pulmonary function testing" and "Flow-volume loops" and "Office spirometry".)
+(See "Overview of pulmonary function testing in adults" and "Diffusing capacity for carbon monoxide" and "Selecting reference values for pulmonary function tests" and "Flow-volume loops" and "Office spirometry".)

 - Hamnegård CH, Wragg S, Kyroussis D, et al. Portable measurement of maximum mouth pressures.
 Eur Respir J 1994; 7:398.